-The enclosed proxy provides that each shareholder may specify that his, her or its ordinary shares be voted "for", "against" or "abstain" from voting with respect to each of Proposals II and III.
-Each shareholder may specify that his, her or its ordinary shares may be voted "for" any of the director nominees named in Proposal I, or they may be "withheld" from any such nominees.
+The enclosed proxy provides that each shareholder may specify that his, her or its ordinary shares be voted "for", "against" or "abstain" from voting for each of the director nominees named in Proposal I and with respect to each of Proposals II and III.
 If proxies in the accompanying form are properly executed and returned, the ordinary shares represented thereby will be voted in the manner specified therein.
 If not otherwise specified, in the reasonable discretion of the proxyholders, the ordinary shares represented by a proxy will be voted FOR each of the proposals.